 To host your static website, you configure an Amazon S3 bucket for website hosting and then upload your website content to the bucket.
 The website is then available at the region-specific website endpoint of the bucket:

-examplebucket in the US East region and configure it as
+examplebucket in the US East (N. Virginia) Region and configure it as a

 This URL returns a default index document that you configured for the website.

 This URL requests the photo.jpg object, which is stored at the root level in the bucket.

 This URL requests the

 Instead of accessing the website by using an Amazon S3 website endpoint, you can use your

 own domain, such as